-This is an interim paper on work in progress, and some results are perceived as a basis for further study.
+This is an interim paper on work in progress.
+Some of the results are perceived as hypotheses for additional study.
 However, there are several conclusions that can be drawn.
 The results of this research indicate that statistically significant relationships between subjective and objective criteria can be found in churches.

-Architectural features that are important in defining the overall acoustical impression in churches were identified.
-Total Volume was found to be the most important of these, and gave the best fit between subjective acoustical parameters and architectural measures for Intimacy/Total Volume.
+Architectural features that are important to defining the overall acoustical impression in churches were identified.
+Total Volume was found as the most important of these being the best fit between subjective acoustical parameters and architectural measures for Intimacy/Total Volume.
 Intimacy and Loudness were the only subjective acoustical parameters where the influence of the architectural parameters was statistically significant in the listeners' response.